A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Single NV center in a cavity

 We now consider a single NV center coupled to a near-resonant mode of a surrounding optical cavity which we describe, using the rotating-wave approximation, with the following Hamiltonian,

-where $\delta_C = \omega_C-E_g$ denotes the detuning of the cavity mode from the GS-ES excitation frequency, $\tau_\pm=(\tau_x\pm i \tau_y)/2$ describe transitions between the GS and ES, and $a^\dagger$ ($a$) creates (annihilates) a cavity photon.
+where $\delta_C = \omega_C-\omega_L$ denotes the detuning of the cavity mode from the laser excitation frequency and $a^\dagger$ ($a$) creates (annihilates) a cavity photon.
 The dipole matrix element $g_C$ of the cavity field can be made real-valued by an appropriate phase convention in the excited state.
-However, $g_L$ can in general not be made real-valued at the same time; its phase depends on the phase of the laser field.
+However, $g_L$ can in general not be made real-valued at the same time; its phase $\phi$ depends on the phase of the laser field.

-The magnetic field is chosen at a working point around the GS level crossing $B_0=D_{\rm gs}/g\mu_B$ where we focus our description on the nearly degenerate $m_s=-1$ and $m_s=0$ levels (the $m_s=+1$ level will be included further below).
+The magnetic field is chosen at a working point around the GS level crossing $B_0=D_{\rm gs}/g_e\mu_B$ where we focus our description on the nearly degenerate $m_s=-1$ and $m_s=0$ levels (the $m_s=+1$ level will be included further below).
+This approximation is justified because the $m_S=+1$ level is split off by the zero-field splitting which is much larger than the spin-spin splittings coupling it to the other two spin levels.
 We describe here the situation of an initially empty cavity, which subsequently holds at most one virtual photon.
 Starting from an empty cavity, and assuming sufficiently large detunings $\delta_C \gtrsim g_C$ and $\delta_L \gtrsim g_L$ of the cavity and laser frequencies, we can further reduce the relevant states to $|G0\rangle=|G,n=0\rangle$, $|G1\rangle=|G,n=1\rangle$, and $|E0\rangle=|E,n=0\rangle$, where $G$ and $E$ denote the GS and ES, respectively, and $n$ denotes the cavity photon number.
 Including the two remaining spin projections, $m_s=-1,0$ this leaves us with six states for a single NV and the cavity.

 The combined action of the coupling to the laser and cavity fields can scatter a photon from the laser into the cavity or vice versa, via an intermediate virtual ES.
-To describe such second-order processes in the perturbation Hamiltonian
+Starting from the Hamiltonian Eq.~(\ref{H}), and assuming that the electric dipole couplings $g_{L,C}$ are much smaller than the detuning from the one-photon resonances, we can derive an effective GS Hamiltonian for such second-order processes (see below),